 Freezing

-- Allow the cookies completely cool off.
+- Allow the cookies to completely cool off.

 - Transfer the cookies to an airtight container.